a-ishak-sec/SOC-In-A-Box-Lab/README.md

 ---
 ## MITRE ATT&CK Mapping

-To provide additional context for the simulated adversary activity, the commands and attack techniques used throughout this lab were mapped to the MITRE ATT&CK framework.
-This framework is widely used by security teams to categorize attacker behavior and improve detection coverage.
+For additional context to the simulated adversary activity, the commands and attack techniques were mapped to the MITRE ATT&CK framework below.
+This framework, which is a "globally-accessible knowledge base of adversary tactics and techniques" according to the MITRE ATT&CK website, is widely used by security teams to categorize attacker behavior and improve detection coverage.

 | Simulated Activity                             | ATT&CK Technique                       | Technique ID |
 | ---------------------------------------------- | -------------------------------------- | ------------ |